News

 2. Reading (60 minutes)

 The Reading section assesses a candidate's ability to read and comprehend healthcare-related texts.
+It is divided into three parts:

-Part A (Expeditious Reading) - Candidates are given four short texts related to a single healthcare topic and must complete a series of tasks (matching, sentence completion, short answers) in 15 minutes.
-This part tests the ability to quickly find information.
+• Part A (Expeditious Reading) - Candidates are given four short texts related to a single healthcare topic and must complete a series of tasks (matching, sentence completion, short answers) in 15 minutes.
+This part tests the ability to find information quickly.
+Part B (Careful Reading): Candidates read six short extracts from healthcare workplace documents (such as guidelines and hospital policies) and answer multiple-choice questions.
+This tests their understanding of specific details, main ideas, and the purpose of each text.

 3. Writing (45 minutes)

-The Writing section is profession-specific, meaning that the task is tailored to the candidate’s healthcare profession (doctor, nurse, pharmacist, etc.).
+The Writing section is profession-specific, meaning the task is tailored to the candidate's healthcare profession (doctor, nurse, pharmacist, etc.).
+Candidates must write a letter, such as a referral, transfer, or discharge letter, based on a set of case notes.

 4. Speaking (Approximately 20 minutes)